OCPP: What You Need To Know

 - Both SOAP and JSON versions

-- Smart Charging support for load balancing and use of charge profiles
+- Smart charging supports load balancing and the use of charging profiles

 - Additional status

-- Message sending requests such as CP time or status at the CP
+- Message requests such as charging time or status of the charging session.

-- Advanced device management features to configure and monitor a charging station
+- Advanced management features to configure and monitor a charging station

 - Support for ISO 15118

 These standards are constantly being updated to provide more support and functionality.
 Take a look at the latest OCPP release here.

 Who Invented OCPP?